Interested in getting started with cattle? There’s a lot to learn about caring for these large but productive animals!

 Step 2: Develop a Sales and Marketing Plan

 How will you sell your cattle or cattle products, assuming you are not raising cattle strictly for your own use?
 You have numerous options, so be sure to spend some time researching this.
 Beef and dairy products can be sold on-farm, at farmers’ markets, to restaurants, and even online in some cases.
-Cattle can be sold directly, at organized auctions, or at sale barns.
-Find out what is required for each sales venue to determine how good of a fit it will be for you.
+Live cattle can be sold directly, at organized auctions, or at sale barns.
+Find out what is required for each sales venue to determine whether it will be a good fit for you.
 Also spend some time considering advertising, setting up a website, and other marketing possibilities.
 Be sure to keep notes on your findings and decisions.

 Step 3: Plan Your Management System